fhiso/legacy-format/core.md

 Name       | Required? | Notes
 -----------|-----------|------
-Tag        | Required  | short identifiers describing structure meaning, of three kinds Identifier | Required for *records*, optional otherwise | short identifiers allowing pointers to point to structure Payload    | Required, Optional, or Forbidden (varies by Tag) | EITHER string content OR pointer (but never both) Substructures | Required or Optional (varies by Tag) | structured content
+Tag        | Required  | short identifiers describing structure meaning, of three kinds Identifier | Forbidden for [HEAD] and [TRLR], required for all other *records*, optional otherwise | short identifiers allowing pointers to point to structure
+Payload    | Required, Optional, or Forbidden (varies by Tag) | EITHER string content OR pointer (but never both) Substructures | Required or Optional (varies by Tag) | structured content